Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Approximations

 The GLV formalism relies on a set of well-defined simplifying approximations that accurately describe parton energy loss in large collision systems such as nucleus–nucleus (AA) collisions.
 However, the validity of these approximations becomes less certain in the context of small collision systems.
 Consequently, examining the impact of systematically relaxing these approximations provides the central motivation for the present study.

-We will focus on two approximations in particular: the large separation distance and the large formation time approximations.
+We will focus on two approximations in particular: the large separation distance and the broadening analogue of the large formation time approximations.
 The former was first relaxed in \cite{Kolbe:2015suq,Kolbe:2015rvk} where the impact of the second was realised.
-The impact of the second can also be seen in \cite{Sadofyev:2021ohn} and, as such, the present work presents a step towards reducing the second.\\
+The impact of the second can also be seen in \cite{Sadofyev:2021ohn} and, as such, the present work presents a step towards reducing the severity of the first by introducing the second.\\